Reginald " Reggie" Brill was a versastile 20th century artist and teacher.

-Reginald Brill was born in London in 1902, and spent his early childhood there and in Yorkshire.
+Brill was born in London in 1902 and spent his early childhood there and in Yorkshire.
 By the time of the First World War, at the age of 13, he was living in lodgings in London, working in a City office and attending St Martins School of Art in the evenings.
-Considering his lack of education, winning a scholarship to The Slade in 1921 where he studied under Henry Tonks for three years, was a huge achievement.
+Considering his lack of education, winning a scholarship to The Slade (now part of University College London) in 1921 where he studied under Henry Tonks for three years, was a huge achievement.

 On leaving The Slade he found patronage in Lincolnshire, but by the time of the General Strike (1926) he had returned to London and was working on Lansbury's Labour Weekly.
 He married Rosalie, also an artist, and in 1927 won the Prix de Rome in Decorative Painting.
 Following two years at The British School in Rome, Brill went to teach at Blackheath School of Art.
 During 1930 he spent three months painting in Egypt and it was there that he met Col. T G Gayer-Anderson, one of the twin brothers who were to bequeath The Little Hall in Lavenham as a hostel for art students.
 It was there that Brill retired to act as warden, thus continuing his nurturing of art students until his death in 1972.

-Brill, 'Reggie', was a well known figure in Kingston.
+Brill, was a well-known figure in Kingston.
 His eloquence made him popular as a guest speaker and his promotion of Art and Design stretched well beyond the doors of Knights Park.
 Apart from establishing two of the main buildings which makeup what is now known as the Faculty of Design, one of the most visible local contributions he made was the setting up of a topographical collection of paintings depicting Kingston, which has since become known as The Brill Collection at Kingston Museum.
-Brill gained huge respect and admiration from the hundreds of pupils who studied at Kingston during his 30 year leadership.
+Brill gained huge respect and admiration from the hundreds of pupils who studied at Kingston during his 30-year leadership.

-Reggie Brill was a versatile artist who valued drawing as the solid base for his, and his students work.
-His name is associated particularly with human figure compositions, but he also worked on landscapes, portraits and details of plants, animals, interiors etc. As one would expect he moved from one media to another, and his unusual hand painted and cut paper mosaics are beautifully designed and worked.
-The intrinsic Englishness of his work, with its narrative theme and the emphasis on people in their environment, combined with his interest and concern in human behaviour results in a legacy of excellence as yet unexploited.
+Brill's name is associated particularly with human figure compositions, but he also worked on landscapes, portraits and details of plants, animals, interiors etc. As one would expect he moved from one media to another, and his unusual hand painted and cut paper mosaics are beautifully designed and worked.
+The Englishness of his work, with its narrative theme and the emphasis on people in their environment, combined with his interest and concern in human behaviour results in a legacy of excellence as yet unexploited.